wp-plugins/fcchat/readme.txt

 The video chat now supports Flash player 11's h264 streaming capability.
 This represents a significant enhancement, in terms of video resolution and bandwidth usage.
 There are now 2 different layouts available for the chat window: Chatcenter and MsgCenter.
 The new MsgCenter layout is for those of you wish to use the Instant Messanger feature exclusively.

+NEWS

+We have a new widget made specifically for Wordpress Blogs.
+Check it out here: http://wordpress.org/plugins/blogchat-chat-system/

 UPGRADE NOTICE